Sometimes a little heat just feels so good. And this dish is the ultimate feel-good chicken dinner.

 - Heat the oil in a large skillet over medium-high heat.

-- Reduce heat to medium and cook onions, stirring occasionally, until golden brown, about 15 minutes.
+- Reduce heat to medium and cook onions, stirring occasionally, until soft and slightly browned, about 12 to 15 minutes.

-- Add garlic and remaining ingredients, except chicken, to a skillet with 1 teaspoon salt and ½ teaspoon pepper and simmer, stirring occasionally, until sauce is slightly thickened, about 25 minutes.
+- Add garlic and remaining ingredients, except chicken, to the same skillet, stirring occasionally, until sauce is slightly thickened, about 15 minutes.

-- Pre-heat oven to 450°F with rack in the middle.
+- Meanwhile, preheat the oven to 450°F with a rack in the middle.

-- Remove from oven and brush with remaining sauce, then continue roasting until chicken is cooked through and well browned in spots, 25 minutes more, or until the internal temperature of the largest piece reaches 165°F. (You may need to remove the smaller pieces first, and then roast the large pieces for a little longer).
+- Remove from oven and brush with remaining sauce, then continue roasting until chicken is cooked through and well browned in spots, usually 20 minutes more, or until the internal temperature of the largest piece reaches 165°F. (You may need to remove the smaller pieces first, and then roast the large pieces for a little longer).
+Serve at once.